-Federal Carl D. Perkins Loan (formerly known as the National Direct Student Loan)
+Federal Carl D. Perkins Loan

 A Federal Perkins Loan is a low-interest (5 percent) loan program for students with exceptional financial need.
 Harvard University serves as the lender, and the funding for the program comes from an allocation of government funds combined with matching funds from Harvard.
-Unlike the Stafford/Ford loan programs, borrowers repay this loan to the Harvard University Student Loan Office.
+Unlike the Federal Direct loan programs, borrowers repay this loan to the Harvard University Student Loan Office.